Operation Zarb-e-Azb

 Operation Zarb-e-Azb (Pashto/ ALA-LC: ALA-LC; lit.
 Single Strike) was a joint military offensive conducted by the Pakistan Armed Forces against various militant groups, including the Tehrik-i-Taliban Pakistan (TTP), the Islamic Movement of Uzbekistan, the East Turkestan Islamic Movement and Lashkar-e-Islam.
 The operation was launched on 15 June 2014 in North Waziristan along the Pakistan-Afghanistan border as a renewed effort against militancy in the wake of the 8 June attack on Jinnah International Airport in Karachi, for which the TTP and the IMU claimed responsibility.
-As of 14 July 2014, the operation internally displaced about 929,859 people belonging to 80,302 families from North Waziristan.

 Part of the war in North-West Pakistan, up to 30,000 Pakistani soldiers were involved in Zarb-e-Azb, described as a "comprehensive operation" to flush out all foreign and local militants hiding in North Waziristan.
 The operation has received widespread support from the Pakistani political, defence and civilian sectors.
 As a consequence, the overall security situation improved and terrorist attacks in Pakistan dropped to a six-year low since 2008.
-Zarb-e-Azb was followed by Operation Radd-ul-Fasaad which began in February 2017, following a resurgence in terrorist incidents.